-7.6 Provisions
+7.6 PROVISIONS

-A provision is made when, at the balance sheet date, (i) the Group has a present legal or constructive obligation as a result of a past event, (ii) it is probable that an outflow of resources will be required to settle the obligation, and (iii) a reliable estimate of the amount involved can be made.
-The amount recognised as a provision represents the best estimate of the expenditure required to settle the present obligation at the closing date.
+A provision is made when, at the balance sheet date, the Group has a present legal or constructive obligation as a result of a past event and it is probable that this will result in an outflow of resources representing economic benefits whose amount may be reliably estimated.
+The amount recognised as a provision represents the best estimate of the expenditure required to settle the present obligation at the balance sheet date.